Games & Quizzes

 /sərˈvīviNG/

-Continuing to live, when others have died.
+remaining alive.
 To continue to live despite illness or trouble.

 /adˈven(t)SHər/